Lyman Gaumer was born on Feb. 20, 1819 in Ohio, the son of Jacob and Elizabeth (Sturtz) Gaumer Jr.

 On Oct.
 8, 1866, when she was 20 years of age, Mary was wedded to Civil War veteran Oliver Browning ( ? -1896).
 The nuptials were held in Coshocton County by the hand of Rev. Israel Thrap.

-They initially dwelled in Adamsville and were the parents of Annie R. Browning, James L. Browning, Melinda Jane "Jennie" McCoy, Eleanor Olive Griffith, Myrville McCormick, Bess Porteus, Viola Spragg, Harvey A. "Harve" Browning and John "Errol" Browning and two others who died young.
+They were the parents of Annie R. Browning, James L. Browning, Harvey A. "Harve" Browning, Melinda Jane "Jennie" McCoy, Eleanor Olive Griffith, Mar L. Viola Spragg, Bess Porteus, Myrville McCormick and John "Errol" Browning and two others who died young.

 Now widowed, Mary maintained a home on North Fourth Street in Coshocton, with many young mouths to feed.
 She survived her spouse by more than three decades.
 She was a longtime member of the Adamsville Methodist Episcopal Church.